calrissian/accumulo-recipes/README.md

 - How great Accumulo can index and process data using lexicographically sorted keys making that data immediately available.
 - How well Accumulo is integrated into the Hadoop stack where data partitioning across the cluster can be fine-tuned to take advantage of locality when doing bulk operations.

 Be sure to check the README files at the root of each store's folder to get detailed instructions and explanations.
-If you've got a recipe that you don't see here, we'd love to have it.
+If you've got a recipe that you don't see here, we'd love to host it and get it circulating through the community.

+## Versions

+* <  2.0.0 uses Hadoop 0.20.2 and Accumulo 1.4.*
+* >= 2.0.0 and above uses Hadoop 2.* and Accumulo 1.6.*

+API and table structure compatibility will not be guaranteed across minor versions.
+Major versions are reserved for significant updates (i.e. compeltely new versions of Accumulo and/or Hadoop).
+Bugfix versions will guarantee both API and table structure compatbility.

 ##Stores